TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Task Selection for Unseen Target Tasks

-\paragraph{\algo is directional.} One interesting feature of our method is its \textit{directionality} due to the usage of pairwise transfer scores.
-This implies that our transfer predictions for $A\rightarrow B$ differs from those for $B\rightarrow A$.
-Our method deviates from conventional techniques that represent tasks as embeddings and retrieve tasks using cosine similarities, which results in predictions that are agnostic to the transfer directions.
-Hence our method is more aligned with the observation from Section \ref{sec:pairwise_property} that pairwise transfer is often non-commutative.
+} \paragraph{\algo is directional.} One interesting feature of \algo is its \textit{directionality}---our predictions for $A\rightarrow B$ differs from $B\rightarrow A$.
+Our method deviates from conventional techniques that use task embeddings and select tasks using cosine similarities, which results in symmetric predictions.
+Hence our method is more aligned with the non-commutative property observed in Section \ref{sec:pairwise_property}.

-\paragraph{\algo is modular.} Another feature of our method is its {\it modularity} since any task selection method that only requires a small number of target examples can be used for $F$.
-Our method allows us to use both the information captured by $F$ and the pairwise transfer scores $T$.
-We focus on recent methods that only use a small portion of the target task's \textit{dataset}, thereby excluding methods that require access to the fine-tuned model or the full training set.
-This is to ensure that our method is able to address settings involving new tasks that are associated with a small number of examples.
-In this work, we use Retrieval-of-Experts (RoE) from \citet{DBLP:journals/corr/abs-2302-03202} and the LLM similarity method from \citet{DBLP:journals/corr/abs-2303-09014} for $F$.
+\paragraph{\algo is modular.} Another feature of \algo is its {\it modularity} since any task selection method that only uses a small number of target examples can be used for $F$.
+Likewise, we utilize recent methods that only use a small number of target task examples, thereby excluding methods that require the fine-tuned model or the full training set.
+Specifically, we use Retrieval-of-Experts (RoE) from \citet{DBLP:journals/corr/abs-2302-03202} and the LLM similarity method from \citet{DBLP:journals/corr/abs-2303-09014} for $F$.